Utyman28/cloudops-platform/README.md

+## Executive Summary (60 seconds)

+This project demonstrates how I design, build, operate, and safely tear down a production-style Kubernetes platform on AWS.

+In a live demo, I:
+- Provision AWS infrastructure with Terraform (VPC + EKS)
+- Deploy a CPU-bound application and prove Kubernetes HPA behavior under load
+- Expose the app securely using NGINX Ingress behind an AWS NLB with ACM TLS
+- Validate HTTPS access end-to-end
+- Tear everything down to prevent unnecessary cloud cost

+The focus is not just deployment, but **operability, validation, and discipline** — the core responsibilities of a senior Cloud / DevOps engineer.

 # CloudOps Platform

 A production-grade **Cloud & DevOps platform** built on **AWS**, using **Terraform** for infrastructure provisioning and **Kubernetes (EKS)** for application orchestration.